open-telemetry/opentelemetry-php-contrib/src/Logs/Monolog/README.md

 This requires:

-- the protobuf extension (or the `google/protobuf` package if performance is not an important consideration)
+- a `protobuf` implementation; either the protobuf extension or the `google/protobuf` package
 - the `open-telemetry/exporter-otlp` package
 - the `open-telemetry/transport-grpc` package, if using gRPC transport
 - a PSR-7 and PSR-18 implementation, if using HTTP transport